Preventing cooking fires in the home or office

 When people think of fires, they tend to think of massive natural wildfires or big disasters.
 What people often don’t realise is that fires can often start due to the smallest of accidents that end up getting out of control.
 This is why it is important to know the best ways of preventing cooking fires in the home or office.

-When using a gas powered stove, remember to check the instructions.
+When using a gas-powered stove, remember to check the instructions.
 It is also recommended you don’t overfill pans or pots as the spatter could potentially be a fire hazard.
-You should also be careful, for example tying hair back prevents your hair getting caught by flames (as well as preventing hairs getting in your food!)
+You should also be careful, for example tying hair back prevents your hair from getting caught by flames (as well as preventing hairs from getting in your food!)

 Flammable items such as towels or pot holders should also be kept away from heat sources.
 If you have children in the house make sure they do not touch the stove or any sources of heat.

 In the office, it is vital that people are aware of fire safety.
 All of the points above are equally applicable to appliances in the office.
 However, it is also important people know where the fire exits are and what to do with regard to using fire extinguishers, alarms and so forth.

 These may seem overly cautious, but fire safety is important both in the home and the office.
 If you would like to know more about how you can make your home and office environment safer please talk to us today.